jhale/scientific-python/homework/homework.md

    arguments and `**kwargs`.
 Explain how using these three tools can improve the design of your functions.

-5. Why should you prefer using iterators over counters and indexing into list or array elements?
+5. Why should you prefer using iterators over counting variables and indexing into list or array elements?

 6. Write three routines for performing a dense [Matrix-Vector multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) using: